18F/uswds-jekyll/README.md

 1. get a GitHub account if you don't have one
 2. clone the repository to your computer: `git clone https://github.com/USDA-ARS-GBRU/scinet-site.git`
 3. create a new brach for your work
-4. Edit your assigned page, photos go in `/assets/img` and docs go in `assets/docs`
+4. Edit your assigned page, photos go in `/assets/img/` and docs go in the location you were assigned
 5. When you are done commit your changes:

   ```